Samuel A. Cartwright

-Samuel Adolphus Cartwright (November 3, 1793 – May 2, 1863) was an American physician who practiced in Mississippi and Louisiana in the antebellum United States.
-Cartwright is best known as the inventor of the 'mental illness' of drapetomania—the desire of a slave for freedom—and as an outspoken opponent of germ theory.
+Samuel Adolphus Cartwright (November 3, 1793 – May 2, 1863) was an American medical doctor who practiced in Mississippi and Louisiana in the antebellum United States.
+Cartwright is best known for promoting the pseudoscientific concept of drapetomania, which falsely pathologized enslaved people's desire for freedom, and for publicly rejecting germ theory.

 Biography

 Born 1793 on 20 November, he was the son of the Reverend John Slye Cartwright and Ann "Nancy" Trammell.
-Cartwrights mother came from a slave-owning family in Loudoun county.
+Cartwright's mother came from a slave owning family in Loudoun County, Virginia.

 Cartwright studied medicine under Benjamin Rush at the University of Pennsylvania.
 He would go on to practice medicine across the south and gained a reputation as having an expertise in cholera prevention.

 Cartwright married Mary Wren of Natchez, Mississippi, in 1825.
-The Wren family were slave owners, and Wren brought with her to the marriage eight enslaved women.
-Cartwrights social status increased after becoming part of the slave-owning class and he grew wealthy from the cotton trade.
-Cartwright would however go bankrupt in 1837.
+The Wren family enslaved African Americans, and Wren brought eight enslaved women into the marriage as property under the legal regime of slavery.
+Cartwright’s social status increased after joining the enslaving planter class, and he accumulated wealth through the cotton economy, which depended heavily on enslaved labor.
+Cartwright would, however, go bankrupt in 1837.

-During the American Civil War, he was a physician in the Confederate States Army and served in camps near Vicksburg and Port Hudson.
-He was assigned with improving the sanitary conditions for the soldiers.
+During the American Civil War, he was a physician in the Confederate States Army.
+He served in camps near Vicksburg and Port Hudson.
+He was assigned to improve the sanitary conditions for the soldiers.